alyssa43/RB129/Study_Guide.md

 Person.species # => "Homo Sapien"
 ```

-When `self` is scoped at the object level, meaning it is used inside of an instance method within a class, if references the calling object.
+When `self` is scoped at the object level, meaning it is used inside of an instance method within a class, it references the calling object.
 Using `self` within an instance method is useful when we want to invoke a setter method instead of directly accessing the instance variable.
 To let Ruby know that we want to invoke a setter method and not just create a new local variable, we must prefix the setter method invocation with `self`.

 ```ruby
 class Person